mlcommons/dynabench/new_builder_evaluation/readme.md

 server_name  32.268.128.174;

-In order to get your instance IP adress, open EC2 in your AWS account and click on your instance, then copy the number on the Public IPv4 address part.
+In order to get your instance IP address, open EC2 in your AWS account and click on your instance, then copy the number on the Public IPv4 address section.

 ![ip_adress](img/ip_adress.png)